Lukas Heller: Biography

-Heller was born to a Jewish family in Kiel.
+Heller was born to a Jewish family in Kiel, West Germany.
 His father was political philosopher Hermann Heller.
-He was known for writing the screen adaptions for several Robert Aldrich films such as What Ever Happened to Baby Jane?
-(1962) and Hush...Hush, Sweet Charlotte (1964); for the later film he won an Edgar Award with Henry Farrell, who wrote the source text for both films.
+His first screen credit was for writing additional dialogue for the 1959 British film Sapphire, directed by Basil Dearden and produced by Michael Relph.
+They hired him again to be co-writer on Victim (1961) but he was uncredited.
+He started working for Robert Aldrich, writing the screen adaption for What Ever Happened to Baby Jane?
+(1962), which was a big success.
+They worked together again on Hush...Hush, Sweet Charlotte (1964) for which he won an Edgar Award with Henry Farrell, who also wrote the source text.
+He also worked with Aldrich on The Flight of the Phoenix (1965), The Dirty Dozen (1967), The Killing of Sister George (1968) and Too Late the Hero (1970).